 c.
 1300, "one who accompanies or associates with another," from Old French compagnon "fellow, mate, friend, partner" (12c.), from Late Latin companionem (nominative companio), literally "bread fellow, messmate," from Latin com "with, together" (see com-) + panis "bread," from PIE root *pa- "to feed."

-Found first in 6c.
-Frankish Lex Salica, and probably a translation of a Germanic word (compare Gothic gahlaiba "messmate," from hlaib "loaf of bread").
-Replaced Old English gefera "traveling companion," from faran "go, fare."
+The Late Latin word is found first in the 6c.
+Frankish Lex Salica, and probably it is a translation of some Germanic word (compare Gothic gahlaiba "messmate," from hlaib "loaf of bread").
+It replaced Old English gefera "traveling companion," from faran "go, fare."

 Web design and development by MaoningTech.